World’s largest virtual agentic engineering & quality conference

 If you're preparing for an SDET role, you can go through these common SDET interview questions that can help you land your dream job role.

-Each role contributes differently to the Software Testing Life Cycle (STLC) based on its technical focus, involvement level, and automation capabilities.
+The SDET vs QA engineer comparison comes down to three things: technical focus, how early the role enters the Software Testing Life Cycle (STLC), and how much of the work is automated.
 Clarifying these distinctions helps define team structure, optimize workflows, and assign responsibilities effectively.

 | Aspect | SDET | QA Engineer | Tester |